Catalan Modernism – 5 Interesting Facts About Palau de la Musica Catalana in Barcelona

 Orfeo Catala – a choral society – had initially requested the construction of a building where artists like them could perform.
 They were leading an awakening movement in the city and it was their best shot to have a place where they could show their talents.

-3. It has remained open for public ever since its construction in 1908
+3. It has remained open to the public ever since its construction in 1908

-Since its creation, the Palau de la Musica Catalana has remained open for public.
+Since its creation, this piece of wonderful architecture has remained open to the public.
 That makes roughly 100 years of its operation as a concert hall.
-Although initially it was adorned by the performance of Enric Granados, a famous poet, and composer in that year, it still welcomes performances by leading artists from around the world.
+Although initially it was adorned by the performance of Enric Granados, a famous poet and composer of that year, it still welcomes performances by leading artists from around the world.
 Bringing into consideration all of the performances that have taken place here, one can see that it will continue to be a refuge for artisans of the world.

 4. It’s not a work of Gaudi